Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free (usually)

 Some Android devices come with fitness tracker apps.
-Samsung Health and LG Health are notable examples.
+Samsung Health is a notable example.
 These apps can track your steps, some dietary tracking, and more.
-Samsung Health can even take track of stuff like blood pressure and blood glucose levels.
+Samsung Health can even track stuff like blood pressure and blood glucose levels.
 The features vary from device to device.
 However, if you have a device with built-in fitness tracking, we recommend giving it the old college try to see if it works for you.
-After all, it’s supported directly by the phone maker and it costs nothing.
-Technically, Google Fit fits in here as well.
-However, you can install that on anything so we didn’t include it here.
+After all, it’s supported directly by the phone maker and costs nothing.

 Hardware fitness trackers